 - R – Research

-Good luck with your future networking activity – and if I’m on your A list, do get in touch!
+Good luck with your future career networking activity – and if I’m on your A list, do get in touch!

 Courtesy of Heather Townsend, Guide to Business Networking: How to Use the Power of Online and Offline Networking for Business Success, Financial Times Prentice Hall, 2011